AuroraAmissa/ProjectUnison/site/content/major_changes.md

 * Magic items do not exist in the same way as in Pathfinder.
 Instead, rules are in place that give similar benefits as innate character traits.
 When using the Project Unison changeset, any magical rewards for dungeons or similar explorations should be at least as powerful as a minor artifact.

 ## Spheres of Power

-* The term "magical effect" is used in place of "sphere effect" and "caster" in place of "spherescaster" as there are no spells in this SRD.
-To prevent confusion when using external content including spells, the term "spell" and "spellcaster" is never used.